awsdocs/amazon-redshift-developer-guide/doc_source/ST_Collect-function.md

 ST\_Collect has two variants\.
 One accepts two geometries, and one accepts an aggregate expression\.

 The first variant of ST\_Collect creates a geometry from the input geometries\.
+The order of the input geometries is preserved\.
 This variant works as follows:
 + If both input geometries are points, then a `MULTIPOINT` with two points is returned\.
 + If both input geometries are linestrings, then a `MULTILINESTRING` with two linestrings is returned\.
 + If both input geometries are polygons, then a `MULTIPOLYGON` with two polygons is returned\.
 + Otherwise, a `GEOMETRYCOLLECTION` with two input geometries is returned\.

 The second variant of ST\_Collect creates a geometry from geometries in a geometry column\.
-The order of the input geometries is preserved\.
+There isn't a determined return order of the geometries\.
+Specify the WITHIN GROUP \(ORDER BY \.\.\.\) clause to specify the order of the returned geometries\.
 This variant works as follows:
 + If all non\-NULL rows in the input aggregate expression are points, then a multipoint containing all the points in the aggregate expression is returned\.
 + If all non\-NULL rows in the aggregate expression are linestrings, then a multilinestring containing all the linestrings in the aggregate expression is returned\.
 + If all non\-NULL rows in the aggregate expression are polygons, the result is a multipolygon containing all the polygons in the aggregate expression is returned\.
 + Otherwise, a `GEOMETRYCOLLECTION` containing all the geometries in the aggregate expression is returned\.

-The order of the input geometries is preserved\.

 ## Syntax<a name="ST_Collect-function-syntax"></a>